The RagaMuffin is a close relative to the better known Ragdoll who in past times could be found in a number of colours.

 The RagaMuffin reaches full maturity around four years of age.
 Males are noticeably larger than females.

 The RagaMuffin is a beautifully sweet natured breed of cat.
-They are extremely intelligent, affectionate, loving and people oriented.
-They get along well with children and other pets and make an exceptional family pet.
+They are extremely intelligent, affectionate, loving and people oriented who get along well with children and other pets and make an exceptional family pet.

 They are not as athletic or energetic as some of the other cat breeds and have a habit of going floppy when picked up.
 That’s not to say they don’t enjoy playing, though.
 Due to their slow maturity, the RagaMuffin retains a kitten-like playfulness for many years.

 The long hair will require daily grooming to avoid mats.
 This should only take 5-10 minutes.